writethedocs/www/docs/conf/australia/2023/news/welcome.rst

 Library at The Dock is Australia’s first 6 star Green Star rated public building and we will have access to these spaces:

-* The Performance space where we will be hosting our conference talks
+* The Performance space where we will be hosting our conference talks.
-* The Community Room which will host the unconference sessions, and where our snacks and drinks catering will happen
+* The Community Room which will host the unconference sessions, and where our snacks and drinks catering will happen.
 It also has *outdoor seating* and a *park* directly on the property for plenty of fresh air and free space.

 .. _Library at the Dock: https://www.melbourne.vic.gov.au/community/hubs-bookable-spaces/the-dock/library-at-the-dock/Pages/library-at-the-dock.aspx